cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 Each keycap can have the following properties:

-- `class`: the CSS classes to style this keycap.
-The classes can be custom defined (see below about the `styles` layer property), or be one of the default
+- `class`: a set of CSS classes to style this keycap.
+The classes can be custom defined (see below about the `styles` layer property), or be one or more of the standard ones:
-ones:
     - `tex`: use the TeX font for its label.
       Using the `tex` class is not necessary if using the `latex` property to define the label.